Injections and Other Procedures

 Correcting a Failed Bunion Repair

 Most bunions can be treated without an operation, but sometimes surgical procedures are needed to relieve pain and deformity.
-Unfortunately, in some cases bunion repairs fail and the pain or deformity returns.
+Unfortunately, in some cases bunion repairs fail, and the pain or deformity returns.
 There are multiple factors that can contribute to this challenging scenario.
 Bunions can recur because of medical conditions or non-healing of the bone after surgery.
 In some cases, there are technical aspects that can be improved to achieve the desired result with additional surgery.

 Extracorporeal Shock Wave Therapy